Donation and Banking of Umbilical Cord Blood

 A number of organizations encourage pregnant patients to consider donating or banking umbilical cord blood.
 Collection of cord blood is a painless procedure that does not interfere with the birth or with mother and child bonding following the delivery.
 There is no risk to either mother or baby.
 Cord blood collection requires no blood center staff to be present during the baby’s delivery.

 What is cord blood?

-- Cord blood transplants are typically used to treat blood diseases such as leukemia and aplastic anemia, Hodgkin’s lymphoma, immune deficiency disorders, and bone marrow failure.
+• Cord blood transplants are typically used to treat blood diseases such as leukemia and aplastic anemias, Hodgkin’s lymphoma, immune deficiency disorders, and bone marrow failure.
 In addition, stem cells can be used to help patients with other life-threatening diseases and research is ongoing.

 What should I do if I am interested in storing my baby’s cord blood?

 At this time Newton-Wellesley Hospital does not collect cord blood for public donation.
-However, there are a number of private cord blood banking facilities available, which are listed below.
 We recommend discussing your interest with your physician, midwife, primary care physician, or pediatrician.